Dirty Dancing: Filming

 Principal photography for Dirty Dancing took place in Lake Lure, North Carolina, and Mountain Lake, Virginia.
-Scenes in Lake Lure were filmed at a former Boy Scout Camp called Camp Occoneechee, which is now a private, residential community known as Firefly Cove.
-These scenes included the interior dancing scenes, Baby carrying the watermelon and practicing on the signature stairs, Johnny's cabin, the staff cabins, the golf scene where Baby asks her father for $250 and the famous "log" scenes.
-The climactic lift scene was filmed in the ballroom of the Lake Lure Inn.
+Scenes in Lake Lure were filmed at a former Boy Scout Camp called Camp Chimney Rock, which is now a private, residential community known as Firefly Cove where only the stone steps where Baby practiced still exist.
+These scenes included the interior dancing scenes, Baby carrying the watermelon and practicing on the signature stairs, Johnny's cabin, the staff cabins and the dances on a log.
+The final dance scene was filmed at the camp gymnasium, which no longer stands.
+The golf scene where Baby asks her father for $250 was filmed at Rumbling Bald Golf Course.
 Scenes filmed at Mountain Lake included dining scenes, Kellerman's Hotel, the beach games, the Houseman family's cabins, the water lift scene and Penny crying in the kitchen.

 Filming started for Dirty Dancing on September 5, 1986, and lasted just 43 days.
 The production had to battle bad weather, including outside temperatures of 105 °F. With the camera and lighting equipment needed for filming, the temperature inside could be as high as 120 °F. According to choreographer Kenny Ortega, 10 people passed out within 25 minutes of shooting one day.
 Paula Trueman collapsed and was taken to the local emergency room to be treated for dehydration.
 Patrick Swayze also required a hospital visit; insisting on doing his own stunts, he repeatedly fell off the log during the "balancing" scene and injured his knee so badly he had to have fluid drained from the swelling.

 Delays in the shooting schedule pushed filming into the autumn, which required the set decorators to spray-paint the autumn leaves green.
 The weather became cold, causing the lake's temperatures to drop to near 40 °F for the famous swimming scene, which was filmed in October.
 Despite her character's enjoyment, Grey later described the water as "horrifically" cold, and she might not have gone into the lake, except that she was "young and hungry".